U.S. prosecutor who has investigated Trump lawyer refuses to resign

 A Justice Department official, asked about Berman's refusal to leave until a successor is confirmed, told Reuters the "timeline remains the same" as Barr laid out in announcing the replacement.
 The move seemed to surprise the chairman of the Republican-controlled Senate Judiciary Committee, Lindsey Graham, who said on Saturday he had not been contacted by the administration.

-In a statement, Graham said Clayton's nomination would still be required to go through the usual practice of getting approvals from his home-state senators, in this case Democrats Chuck Schumer and Kirsten Gillibrand of New York.
-"As chairman, I have honored that policy and will continue to do so," Graham said.
+In a statement, Graham said Clayton's nomination would still be required to go through the usual practice of getting approvals from his home-state senators, in this case, Democrats Chuck Schumer and Kirsten Gillibrand of New York.
+"As chairman, I have honoured that policy and will continue to do so," Graham said.

 That approval looked unlikely to be forthcoming, with Schumer, the Senate's Democratic leader, saying in a statement Clayton should withdraw his name from consideration, "and save his own reputation from overnight ruin."
-A spokesman for Gillibrand did not immediately respond to a request for comment.
+Gillibrand said in a statement that she would not be complicit in helping Trump and Barr fire a U.S. Attorney who is reportedly investigating corruption in Trump's administration and that Clayton should "remove himself from this sham."

 House Judiciary Committee Chairman Jerrold Nadler, also a Democrat, said he intends to invite Berman to testify.
 Since being appointed in January 2018, Berman has not shied from taking on figures in Trump's orbit.
 His office oversaw the prosecution of Michael Cohen, Trump's former personal lawyer, indicted two Giuliani associates and launched a probe into Giuliani in connection with his efforts to dig up dirt on Trump's political adversaries in Ukraine.